 Geology is a multi- disciplinary science that includes physics, astronomy, biology, chemistry, geography, agriculture, politics, planning and many other subjects.

-For additional information regarding the Geology B.S., please contact Dr. Arpita Nandi.
+For additional information regarding a Geosciences degree., please contact Undergraduate Coordinator Dr. Arpita Nandi.

 Dr. Arpita Nandi

 Johnson City, TN 37614

 Geology B.S.
 Course Requirements